f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab4.rst

 in their HTML code no matter how many times you’ve told them not to.
 In the above lab, we have used iRules to find and replace these references.
-In the iRule, we used the very powerful ``STREAM`` command to effortlessly sweep through the response payload and replace any instance of http://.
+In the iRule, we used the very powerful ``STREAM`` command to effortlessly sweep through the response payload and replace any instance of http:// with https://.

 Please note that this string matching and replacing is not just limited to http://.
 It can be applied to any type of text.